How to Check Your Ranking on Google – 3 Free SEO Tools

 Your Browsing History

-To get you the most helpful results, Google prioritizes sites you’ve visited before in your search results.
-It will show those sites higher in the search results in case you’re looking for them again.
+To give you the most helpful results, Google prioritizes sites you’ve visited before in your search results.
+It will show those sites higher in case you’re looking for them again.

 Have you visited your own website before?
 I’m going to guess so.